IBM/watson-nao-robot/README.md

   ![](doc/source/images/bluemix_service_conversation.png)

-  * On the newly created Conversation Service page, Click on `Service credentials` and note down the credentials for future use.
+  * On the newly created Conversation Service page, Click on `Service credentials` then `View credential` and note down the credentials for future use.

   ![](doc/source/images/conversation_credantial_note_down.png)

-  * On the same page, now Click on `Manage` icon then `Launch tool` to launch the Conversation Workspaces.
+  * On the same page, on the left side now Click on `Manage` icon then on the right side click on `Launch tool` to launch the Conversation Workspaces.

 ## 3. Configure Watson Conversation Application